 He expressed hope that the situation in Syria would not warrant new sanctions form the European Union.
 “I hope very much that developments in Syria are not such that in the European Union the conviction is growing that it needs more pressure to improve the situation in Syria….
 Sanctions are not the goal and reason for themselves, they are an instrument of policy, and if the situation exists where one or another side believes sanctions are necessary, then something went wrong,” Fischer added.

 He called to elaborate a policy on Syria that would not involve such measures and to find political solutions for the Ukraine conflict settlement in order to facilitate lifting of those restrictions that have already been imposed on Russia.
 “So we have to try to make a policy where sanctions are not necessary….
-It’s our duty to find political solutions that will make it possible to reduce and finally lift the sanctions,” Fischer told the director of the continental think tank.
+It’s our duty to find political solutions that will make it possible to reduce and finally lift the sanctions,” Fischer told.